leonjza/frida-boot/course/2-chapter-2/sleep.md

 ?> You can also use `readelf -Ws pew` to display similar output, sometimes more readable than `nm`.

-The output shows us that `sleep@@GLIBC_2.2.5` has the `U` (undefined) flag, which should be resolved at runtime using the linker (making things like the `LD_PRELOAD` hack possile).
+The output shows us that `sleep@@GLIBC_2.2.5` has the `U` (undefined) flag, which should be resolved at runtime using the linker (making things like the `LD_PRELOAD` hack possible).
 The `G_LIBC` is a hint as to which library should have it.
 Alright, let's take a look at the shared libraries our binary depends on.
 This can be done with the `ldd` tool:

 ```text
 $ ldd pew